open-cluster-management-io/open-cluster-management-io.github.io/content/community/_index.md

 weight: 3
 ---

-Welcome to the Open Cluster Management community.
+Welcome to the Open Cluster Management community!
 We want to hear from you.
 How you are using open-cluster-management?
 What we can do to make it better?
 To understand how the Open Cluster Management community is governed, visit the [Community repo](https://github.com/open-cluster-management/community).

 # [Github Project](https://github.com/open-cluster-management)